dgis/xsddiagram/ReadMe.txt

 TODO LIST:

+- BUG: If I have an attribute with annotation selected, the annotation displays in the gray box in the bottom right as expected.
+If I move to another attribute that does not have annotation, the annotation from the previously selected attribute still displays.
+The gray box should have its content cleared if an attribute with no content is selected.
+- BUG: Cascading substitution groups may appear weird.
+- BUG: There is a bug when printing with margin!
+- BUG: On Linux, the horizontal and vertical scrollbars don't appear correctly.
 - Add include a possibility to show the length of an element (Jörg S.)
 - Add a close entry in the File menu (Eric).
 - Add a recently opened list (Eric).
-- BUG: Cascading substitution groups may appear weird.
-- BUG: There is a bug when printing with margin!
-- BUG: On Linux, the horizontal and vertical scrollbars don't appear correctly.
 - From AlexM: oh, and allow the specification of a complex type in the command line as a root... for the same component used in multiple schemas from one library.
 - Add the attributes to the element in the diagram (suggested by bob)
 - Tooltips above the diagram element with a summary (xpath/attributes/doc) (display 200ms after the mouse move -> avoid 100 %CPU)